Zubenna/tic-tac-toe-project/README.md

 - You must chose either **X** or **Y** as the symbol
 - You must enter only numbers between 0 to 8 when playing.

-## How To Start The Game
+## How To Download The Game And Be Ready To Play
-1.- Click on the install or downland button under the repository name and copy the URL by clicking on the icon.
+1.- Click on the install or download button under the repository name and copy the URL by clicking on the icon.
          ![PROJECT: first instruction](https://github.com/Zubenna/tic-tac-toe-project/blob/readme_game_instructions/img/first_instruction.png)
 2.- Open your terminal.
+To open the terminal, press Ctrl+Alt+T(Ubuntu) or if you are using Mac Command + Space and type in 'Terminal'.
+If you are using Windows you can skip this step, and use the Live Version explained below.

 3.- Navigate to the location in your computer where you want the repo to be cloned.
+Remeber that you have to type cd first.

 4.- Type git clone and paste the url you copied on step one.
          $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY